duguyue100/rolling/README.md

   --network-type NETWORK_TYPE
                         Type of network: feedforward or RNN.
   --num-layers NUM_LAYERS
-                        Number of hidden feedforward layers.
+                        Number of hidden feedforward layers: 1-5, all --num_neurons NUM_NEURONS
-  --num_neurons NUM_NEURONS
-                        Number of neurons.
-  --batch-size BATCH_SIZE
+                        Number of neurons: 10-300, all --batch-size BATCH_SIZE
                         Batch size of each mini-batch samples.
   --num-epochs NUM_EPOCHS